TUW-OeAW-MR-Lab/Audio-Apps/SA-VBAP/README.md

-# Virtual Audio: VBAP
+# Spatial Audio: VBAP

 **!!!
 STILL UNDER DEVELOPMENT !!!**

 ## Description
 - Spatialization of virtual sources by means of the vector-based amplitude panning.
-- XX defines the state of the doors: open (O) or closed (C).
+- The state of the doors can be defined on-the-fly: open (O) or closed (C).
 Allowed states: CC, CO, OC, OO.
 - Based on VBAP and VBAP200, ExpSuite package.

 ## Launch Scene